 {92}

-The Character Of Office In The Present Dispensation
+THE CHARACTER OF OFFICE IN THE PRESENT DISPENSATION

 It is remarkable how the Lord, when He has led us a little way, by faith, in simplicity of dependence on Him, provides, by the intervention of His gracious loving-kindness and guidance, for the exigency of circumstances, which the failings of men produce around us; thereby teaching us to depend on Him for circumstances, as well as for ourselves; and keeping us (the great position of truth) in continual dependence, that we may, in our feebleness, learn the fulness of His resources and the faithfulness of His love.
 His watchful care thus keeps us leaning on it, as our only security from the power of selfishness and evil.
-Men, in all circumstances, shrink from the sense of dependence&#8212;dependence upon God: it requires faith.
+Men, in all circumstances, shrink from the sense of dependence -- dependence upon God: it requires faith.
 They are willing to trust upon man present, not upon God to their eyes absent; though a thing to be learned (this is the great lesson of the Christian dispensation), the character of all sanctity; it is true of righteousness in the Christian dispensation, and of course, therefore, ever in truth; and it is true in every circumstance of individual life, and of the necessities of the church.
-The book of Numbers, the history of the Israelites, is a lesson of this&#8212;a lesson of faith.
+The book of Numbers, the history of the Israelites, is a lesson of this -- a lesson of faith.
 We get out of Egypt, not knowing perhaps how, whither, or where we are going, only that we are leaving Egypt: but when Canaan is our constant hope, the wilderness is our constant way: whether our journey be long or short, of vigour of attainment, or of self-earned weariness of unbelief, it is still through the wilderness; and God is there with us teaching us faith, teaching us to depend upon God, where there is nothing else to depend upon.
 There may be green spots from Him who gives rivers in the wilderness: yea, from our own souls rivers may flow, fed from the Rock that never fails.
 At the commandment of the Lord we may journey; at the commandment of the Lord we may rest awhile.
-Manna may daily surround our camp, surely fed every morning&#8217;s early dawn; but we are still in the wilderness, in entire dependence upon God, learning to enjoy, in the well taught lesson of whence the enjoyment really comes.
-The losing the sense of this was the very mark of guilt in the Israelites in the land. &#8220;A Syrian ready to perish &#8220;was their constant confession in their faith, when they brought the first
+Manna may daily surround our camp, surely fed every morning's early dawn; but we are still in the wilderness, in entire dependence upon God, learning to enjoy, in the well taught lesson of whence the enjoyment really comes.
+The losing the sense of this was the very mark of guilt in the Israelites in the land.
+"A Syrian ready to perish" was their constant confession in their faith, when they brought the first

 {93}